HNTong/ARRAY/README.md

 - Step5: Click the run button in the manu of MATLAB Editor to run the Experiment.m;

-If you have any question about ADFWTNB, do not hesitate to contact me (hntong@bjtu.edu.cn) or describe your question in Issues.
+If you have any question about ARRAY, do not hesitate to contact me (hntong@bjtu.edu.cn) or describe your question in Issues.